 What to Expect After Treatment: Dental Implants Recovery

-Getting dental implants fitted generally doesn’t result in a difficult recovery period, with most patients returning to work the next day.
+Getting dental implants fitted generally doesn’t result in a difficult post-op recovery period and most patients return to work the next day.
 But, after you’ve had the first part of the treatment — the fitting of the implants — it’s normal to experience:

 Some pain around the implant site